Contact Telephone Number:

 The Sacrament in OLI:

-- The preparation period for this Sacrament takes place from early January until sometime in May or June, with the date of Confirmation usually around the time of the Feast of Pentecost.
+- The preparation period for this Sacrament takes place from early January until sometime in June, with the date of Confirmation usually in mid June

 - Sessions take place on a Tuesday evening for approximately one hour.